 The outside mirrors are heated to remove fog and frost.
 With the ignition switch ON (II), turn on the heaters by pressing the button.
 The light in the button comes on as a reminder.
 Press the button again to turn the heaters off.

-Your Acura has a memory feature for the steering wheel, driver's seat and outside mirror positions.
+Your Acura has a memory feature for the driver's seat and outside mirror positions.

-Two seat, steering wheel, and outside mirror positions, for different drivers or driving conditions, can be stored in separate memories.
-You select a memorized position by pushing the appropriate button.
+Two seat and outside mirror positions, for different drivers or driving conditions, can be stored in separate memories.
+You select a memorized position by pushing the appropriate button or using the appropriate remote transmitter (Memory 1 or Memory 2).

 Storing a Driving Position in Memory Store a driving position as explained in this section only when the car is parked.

 - 1. Turn the ignition switch ON (II).
 You cannot add a new driving position in the memory unless the ignition switch is ON (II).
 You can recall a memorized position with the ignition switch in any position. - 2.
-Adjust the seat to a comfortable position (see page 93).
-Adjust the steering wheel to a comfortable position (see page 71).
+Adjust the seat to a comfortable position (see page 86).
+Adjust the outside mirrors for best visibility (see page 93).